 Yuibera Plant Trail

-The Yuibera Plan Trail itself is only a 1.2 km return hike but to get there, you need to either walk or drive (only with regular cars) another 1.2 km along the Hidden Valley Road behind the Nature Tourist Park.
+The Yuibera Plan Trail is only a 1300-yard return hike, but to get there, you need to either walk or drive (only with regular cars) another 1300 yards along Hidden Valley Road behind the Nature Tourist Park.
 We didn't know and thought the road behind the campsite was already the start of the trail.

-So while the official time to do this hike in is 40 minutes, it's best to count an hour or even a bit more.
-The track is easy to walk and aside from the road to get there, which is a bit hilly, it's not tiring either.
+So while the official time to do this hike is 40 minutes, it's best to account for an hour or even a bit more.
+The track is easy to walk, and aside from the road to get there, which is a bit hilly, it's not tiring.

 We found this hike to be a bit disappointing.
-It does give insight into the use of plants by the Yuibera people via information panels along the way but we'd hope to get better views of the ocean as the track runs close to it.
+It does give insight into the use of plants by the Yuibera aboriginal people via information panels along the way, but we'd hope to get better views of the ocean as the track runs close to it.

 Andrews Point Track and Wedge Island

-The Andrews Point Track is the longest and coolest hike at Cape Hillsborough.
-It starts right behind the Nature Tourist Park where we spent the night (more on that later) but you can also access it from Cape Hillsborough beach.
+The Andrews Point Track is the longest and coolest hike at Cape Hillsborough National Park.
+It starts right behind the Nature Tourist Park, where we spent the night (more on that later), but you can also access it from Cape Hillsborough Beach.

-The track climbs up quite a bit to then reward you with beautiful views of the ocean from several lookout points, of which Andrews Point is one.
-Once you've reached the end, you can turn back the same way to make it a 5.2 km return walk or go down to the beach to walk back from there, which will total just 2.8 km return.
+The track climbs up quite a bit to then reward you with beautiful ocean views from several lookout points, of which Andrews Point is one.
+Once you've reached the end, you can return the same way to make it a 3.2-mile return walk or go down to the beach to walk back from there, which will total a 1.7-mile return.

 Attention: the latter is only possible at low tide.

-We hadn't timed it so we got lucky to reach the end of the track at low tide.
-As we came down to the beach, we noticed that you can also walk from the end of the track to Wedge Island.
+We hadn't timed the Cape Hillsborough tides, so we got lucky to reach the end of the track at the right time.
+As we came down to the beach, we noticed you could also walk from the end of the path to Wedge Island.

 In just the first 30 minutes or so, we spotted a rock wallaby and a massive spider!
 On, and then there was Molly the kangaroo.

-If you don't want to worry about tide times, it's also possible to kayak to Wedge Island.
+If you want to avoid tide times, it's also possible to kayak to Wedge Island.

 2. Say hi to Molly, the resident kangaroo

-Molly is a kangaroo that somehow ended up alone when she was still very little, right by the Cape Hillsborough Nature Tourist Park.
-She quickly figured out she could get food at the campsite and so she stuck around.
+Molly is a kangaroo that somehow ended up alone when she was still tiny, right by the Cape Hillsborough Nature Tourist Park.
+She quickly figured out she could get food at the campsite and stuck around.

 We spotted Molly lazing at the beach right by the start of the Andrews Point Track.
-She clearly wasn't bothered by us taking photos of her but we made sure to keep a safe distance, both for ourselves and to not disturb her.
+She clearly wasn't bothered by us taking photos of her, but we kept a safe distance for ourselves, and so we didn’t disturb her.

 Later that day, we saw her grazing on a patch of grass at the campsite.
 So cool!